-A link to this session's Quality Improvement Report and School Improvement Plan can be found on the school website https://muckprimaryschool.wordpress.com.
-A hard copy can be obtained by contacting the school.
+We are continually striving to make our school the best it can possibly be.
+You can find a link to our school improvement plans here: A link to this session's Quality Improvement Report and School Improvement Plan can be found our school website A hard copy can be obtained by contacting the school.